Progressive-Insurance/oculr-ngx/docs/page-views.md

 ### Manually dispatching

 You may find instances where this approach doesn't cover you.
-You may want to track a page that isn't handled by the router (i.e. modals).
+You may want to track a page that isn't handled by the router (e.g. modals).
 In these cases, you can manually dispatch a page view event.

 ```typescript
 export class HomeComponent implements OnInit {